Rey79-coder/README-generator/output/README.md

       verareyna79@gmail.com

   ## For additional questions:
     Please reach me out through my email: verareyna79@gmail.com.

+  ## Video
+    (Comming up...)
-      Here is a video on how to work the application.
+    There is a video showing on how to work the application.

+  ## Images
-  ## Video (Comming up...)
+    (Comming up...)

-   For illustration purposes here is a snapshot of real live instance:
+    For illustration purposes there is a snapshot of real live instance.

-  ## Images (Comming up...)